Life As a Biomass Power Plant Manager

 - Biomass Production Manager

-In the United States, there were 170,600 jobs for Biomass Power Plant Manager in 2016.
+There were about 170,600 jobs for Biomass Power Plant Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Biomass Power Plant Manager.
-There will be an estimated 11,600 positions for Biomass Power Plant Manager per year.
+The BLS estimates 11,600 yearly job openings in this field.

 The states with the most job growth for Biomass Power Plant Manager are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Alaska, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.